EARnagram/lessons/sec4/es2015_classes/README.md

 ### Using `static`, `get`, and `set`

 The `static` keyword defines a static method for a class.
-Static methods are called without their class and are also *not* callable when the class is instantiated.
+Static methods are called on the class, not on the instances of the class!

 Static methods are often used to create utility functions for an application.

 ``` javascript
 class Eye {